libsdl-org/sdlwiki/SDL2/SDL_Event.md

 SDL_PushEvent(&user_event);
 ```

+Note that SDL_USEREVENT is just a starting point for event numbers that SDL
+won't claim for itself, and you should use [SDL_RegisterEvents](SDL_RegisterEvents)
+to claim a unique number that other parts of your app won't also claim.

 ## Relationships between event types and union members

 | Event Type                                                                           | Event Structure                                        | SDL_Event Field |